 By contrast, I would almost never put on an HD600 in the same situation and feel that great about it.
 It just doesn’t perform as optimally.

 I would say the treble on both of these actually sounds fairly similar.
-This is just my opinion, but I think because the bass on the 702 is leaner, it makes the treble stand out more, while sounding ever so slightly more essy.
+This is just my opinion, but I think because the bass on the 702 is leaner, it makes the treble stand out more while sounding ever so slightly more essy.
 There’s a bit of added sparkle.
-While it mostly sounds right, there are times when it stands out just bit too much.
+While it mostly sounds right, there are times when it stands out just a bit too much.
 Still, a minor nitpick.

 Overall, the 600 sounds lusher, more relaxed, more inviting, more intimate.
 It sounds like how a warm hug feels.

 The K702 is more open, more clinical, more sterile, crisper.
 It sounds a bit cooler and there’s certainly more “air” around the instruments and composition as a whole.